EwenBernard/Email_Finder/README.md

-Here's a small README draft for your project:

----

 # Email_Finder

 **Email_Finder** is a web application for finding and validating email addresses.
 It reconstructs potential email addresses based on a user’s name and company, checks their validity, and provides a user-friendly Vue.js interface for easy management and visualization.